How Much Does it Cost to Resize a Ring?

 Titanium - Extremely hard to work with.
 Some jewelers are not able to resize titanium rings.

-Tungsten - Metal is too hard to be resized.
+Tungsten - Tungsten rings are too hard to be resized.

 This one's simple.
 The thicker the ring, the higher the price of the resize.
 More ring = more material.

 Pro Tip: "See a jeweler with the exact ring you want in order to size it correctly, because a wide band will fit tighter than a thinner band." - Kim, Dream Jewelers